OmerArzi/NewMoviesAPI/README.md

 History, Western.

 **For example:**
-If I want to recieve closest 5 action & comedy movies to be on screen, I'll enter the following URL:
+If I want to recieve closest 5 action & comedy & Fantasy movies to be on screen, I'll enter the following URL:
 https://lsu71o4toc.execute-api.us-east-2.amazonaws.com/default/coming_soon?genres=Action+Comedy+Fantasy

 **The JSON output will be, (updated to today's date:)**